Settlement Discussions Update

 Vast has an interest in a joint venture company which provides a share of revenue generated from the Takob Mine processing facility in Tajikistan.
 The Takob Mine opportunity, which is 100% financed, will provide Vast with a 12.25 percent royalty equivalent over all sales of non-ferrous concentrate and any other metals produced.

-In Zimbabwe, the Company is focused on the finalisation of the joint venture mining agreement on the Community Diamond Concession, Chiadzwa, in the Marange Diamond Fields.
+In Zimbabwe, the Company is preparing for the release of its diamonds previously mined by the Company and preparing for their marketing.
+Upon the finalisation of the process the Company will recommence its focus on the finalisation of the mining agreement on the Community Diamond Concession in the Marange Diamond Fields.